w3c/openscreenprotocol/ssdp.md

 SSDP advertisements contain specific information about the service or device, including its type and a unique identifier.
 SSDP messages adopt the header field format of HTTP 1.1.
-However, the rest of the protocol is not based on the HTTP 1.1, as it uses UDP instead of TCP and it has its own processing rules.
+However, the rest of the protocol is not based on HTTP 1.1, as it uses UDP instead of TCP and it has its own processing rules.

 The following sequence diagram shows the SSDP message exchange between a control